cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 ## What is Isabelle?

 Isabelle is an interactive theorem prover (also called proof assistant); a tool where human and machine work together to find proofs!
 Proofs to what you might ask?
 Isabelle uses a very expressive language that enables you to formalize almost any problem!
-It has been successfully used in various domains!
-From the verification of the [seL4 microkernel](https://sel4.systems/) to the formalization of [pure math results](https://www.isa-afp.org/topics/), chances are that someone has already used Isabelle for it!
+It has been successfully used in various domains.
+From the verification of the [seL4 microkernel](https://sel4.systems/) to the formalization of pure math results [like this one](https://www.isa-afp.org/entries/Hermite_Lindemann.html), chances are that someone has already used Isabelle for it!

 This has led to many nifty libraries and tools that you can use in Isabelle out of the box.
 For example, say you want to make sure that the quantum gate you defined is invertible or make some changes to your cryptographic standard and are worried that this could create bugs?
 Then, there are already many definitions and results proven in Isabelle that you can build on!